 A local government website regardless of the size of your community serves to:

-Based on the many aspects of life that a local government website is a part of, a website can no longer be seen as a nice-to-have, but rather a necessity.
+Based on the many aspects of life that a local government website is a part of, a website design for government, can no longer be seen as a nice-to-have, but rather a necessity.

 To give you and your community the best, arm yourself with information on what local municipalities need.
-Local community websites differ from commercial websites in that they offer a steady flow of information, all the time.
+A website design for government differ from commercial websites in that they offer a steady flow of information, all the time.
 The information differs from complex documents like meeting notes and agendas to easier ‘digestible’ information like events and town hall business hours.
 This means the website and the information have to be easily accessible by everyone, including differently-abled individuals.

-Furthermore, local government websites must be armed with the tools to deliver emergency notifications in the event of a snowstorm or water outage.
+Furthermore, website design for government must be armed with the tools to deliver emergency notifications in the event of a snowstorm or water outage.
 Information about the town and its services, like tax rates and garbage days, together with contact details of elected officials and different department contacts must be easily accessible.

-Here we chat through a couple of the must-haves for the best municipal websites:
+Here we chat through a couple of the must-haves for the best website design for government:

-Last, but not least, a vendor that helps with the maintenance, hosting and security of your website is worth gold!
+Last, but not least, a vendor that helps with the maintenance, hosting and security of your website design for government is worth gold!
 Leaving your capacity to deal with community needs, while they sort out the tech side.

 ARPA (American Rescue Plan Act) funds were signed into law in early 2021 to assist the recovery nationwide.
 Having lived through a pandemic and having seen the impact this had on individuals, families, businesses and all levels of government, it is wise to seek out support provided to businesses and organizations to recover.
 ARPA funds can be used for building local public services, which enable and support local communities - this means, ARPA funding can be used for websites and digitization tools for local municipalities.